Joe Miller is Founder and Host of the WashingTECH Policy Podcast–Washington’s Tech Policy Podcast.

 Prior to becoming a lawyer, Joe spent more than a decade working in broadcast programming, production and advertising sales at New York’s Hot 97, 103.5 KTU, Classical WQXR (then-owned by The New York Times), and CBS Television Stations Group.

 He is a graduate of New York Law School (J.D.), where his coursework under the late Professor Michael Botein, focused on telecommunications, technology, media and intellectual property law and policy.
 While in law school, Joe served as an editor of Media Law & Policy — New York Law School’s communications policy journal.
-He completed his undergraduate work at the State University of New York College at Plattsburgh (B.Sc. – Mass Communications).
+He completed his undergraduate work at the State University of New York College at Plattsburgh (B.Sc. – Mass Communications, with honors).

 A native of uptown Manhattan, Joe attended the acclaimed Fiorello H. LaGuardia (Fame) High School of Music and Art and the Performing Arts whose alumni include Jennifer Aniston, Al Pacino, Omar Epps, Eartha Kitt, and Arthur Rubinstein among others.